rust-lang/book/src/ch15-06-reference-cycles.md

 <figcaption>

-Listing 15-13: A cons list definition that holds a `RefCell` so that we can modify what a `Cons` variant is referring to
+Listing 15-16: A cons list definition that holds a `RefCell` so that we can modify what a `Cons` variant is referring to

 </figcaption>
 </figure>

-TODO: insert diagram showing the "shape" of the `Cons` variant?

-Next, in Listing 15-14, we're going to create a `List` value in the variable `a` that initially is a list of `5, Nil`.
+Next, in Listing 15-17, we're going to create a `List` value in the variable `a` that initially is a list of `5, Nil`.
 Then we'll create a `List` value in the variable `b` that is a list of the value 10 and then points to the list in `a`.
 Finally, we'll modify `a` so that it points to `b` instead of `Nil`, which